 The main aim of this course is to introduce the students to the vast world of Microbiology.
-This course covers a range of topics in Basic Microbiology from the historical perspective to the structure and composition of microorganisms, their interactions with the environment and their impact on humans.
+This course covers a range of topics in Basic Microbiology from the historical perspective to the structure and composition of microorganisms, their interactions with the environment and their

-- CO1: Understand the scope and importance of Microbiology, classification schemes, cultivation, preservation and maintenance of microbial cultures. - CO2: Discriminate between various groups of microorganisms and also comprehend the beneficial and harmful effects of each group of microorganisms. - CO3: Compare, analyse, apply the concepts of principle, working of microscopes types. - CO4: Adhere to strict laboratory safety measures to be followed in a microbiology laboratory.
+CO2: Discriminate between various groups of microorganisms and also comprehend the beneficial and harmful effects of each group of microorganisms.

+CO3: Compare, analyse, apply the concepts of principle, working of microscopes types.

+CO4: Adhere to strict laboratory safety measures to be followed in a microbiology laboratory.